Table of Contents

 Using blue light blocking glasses

-Blue light blocking glasses have become an inevitable purchase these days.
+- Blue light blocking glasses have become an inevitable purchase these days.
 We can use these glasses while working on our digital devices or generally while we are out and about.
 These blue light blocking glasses does not let an excessive amount of blue light exposure on our eyes hence helps us reduce the overall health impacts of blue light.
+If you have to use electronic devices for say work or entertainment look into using blue light glasses to eliminate the blue light and also help against eye strain.
+Whilst it is hard to completely eliminate blue light blue light filters will help manage the light absorb and create a better nights sleep.

 Turning lights off one to two hours before bedtime